 The State Court Administrative Office administers a program that provides funding assistance for drug courts through its Michigan Drug Court Grant Program.
 Funding must be appropriated annually by the Legislature.
-SCAO awarded \$9,029,740 to the courts in Fiscal Year 2020, which included funding for Medication Assisted Treatment (MAT).
+SCAO has awarded more than \$16.7 million in grants for Fiscal Year 2022, drug and sobriety, mental health, and veterans treatment courts.